humdrum-tools/humdrum-documentation/guide/ch11/index.md

 output via the **-t** option for **mint.**

 Sometimes it is useful to maintain the initial starting pitches in the output.
-The presence of these \"offset\" pitch values can prove useful in later reconstructing the original pitches from the [`**mint`](/rep/mint) interval data.
+The presence of these "offset" pitch values can prove useful in later reconstructing the original pitches from the [`**mint`](/rep/mint) interval data.
 When the **-o** option is invoked, **mint** outputs the initial starting pitches (placed